wlodekb/kubernetes-the-hard-way-on-azure/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way on Azure

+This tutorial is designed for [Microsoft Azure](https://azure.microsoft.com) and [Azure CLI 2.0](https://github.com/azure/azure-cli).
+It is a fork of the great [Kubernets The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) from [Kesley Hightower](https://twitter.com/kelseyhightower) that describes same steps using [Google Cloud Platform](https://cloud.google.com).

+Azure part is based on the superb translation done by [Jonathan Carter - @lostintangent](https://twitter.com/LostInTangent) in this [fork](https://github.com/lostintangent/kubernetes-the-hard-way).
+He is the real man behind the Azure "translation".

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [Azure Container Services](https://azure.microsoft.com/en-us/services/container-service), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.